 The Tibetan Mastiff is one the most expensive dogs to own.
 It has an exorbitant purchase price that ranges from $2,500 to $4,000.
-Known as a great watchdog, the Tibetan Mastiff has a grooming cost of about $75 per professional visit.
-The breed’s life expectancy averages 10 to 14 years, and medical expenses can reach around $3,000 due to common health issues like hip and elbow dysplasia.
+Known as a great watchdog.
+The breed’s life expectancy averages 10 to 14 years, and medical expenses can reach around $3,500 due to common health issues like hip and elbow dysplasia.

 Yorkshire Terriers — Yorkies for short — cost between $1,500 to $3,000 to purchase and have an average life expectancy of 13 to 16 years.
 These tiny purse dogs are one of the most expensive dog breeds because they’re prone to a number of health conditions, including eye and knee issues, totaling a minimum of $9,800 in potential healthcare costs.

 This high-maintenance breed doesn’t shed much, but expect to pay about $50 each time you have the dog groomed.